workadventure/workadventure/docs/user/phone-chat.md

 2. Click on the "Sign in" button.
 3. On the login page, **do not try to enter your email and password**.
 Instead, in the "Where your conversations live" section, click the "Edit" button.
-4. On the "Select your server screen", but sure to type: **"chat.workadventu.re"**
+4. On the "Select your server screen", be sure to type: **"chat.workadventu.re"**

 <table>
     <tr>